-The Definitive Guide To Turf Club Road
+The Grandstand at Turf Club Road

-The Grandstand, and the area around it, is home to a plethora of shops and activities.
-Whether you’re a shopaholic, an animal-lover, or someone who likes to rough and tumble, you definitely won’t be bored here.
+But beneath its notorious ulu-ness lies a hideout that’s often overlooked.
+The Grandstand at Turf Club Road is home to a plethora of shops and activities.
+Whether you’re a shopaholic or someone who likes to rough and tumble, you definitely won’t be bored here.
 So put on your comfiest walking shoes and get ready to explore.